Fighting the System That Was Built to Say No

 Appeal to the Region

 Still not resolved?
 You send your appeal to the Regional Director's office.
-This step requires sending multiple copies and using certified mail — details that trip up many people.
+This step requires including one complete copy of all prior filings.
+We strongly recommend certified mail for proof of timely filing.

 04